graphql/graphql-over-http/rfcs/IncrementalDelivery.md

 An Incremental result is a GraphQL result that is split up into multiple payloads, allowing clients quicker access to parts of the results.
 Currently this is supported by the proposed `@defer` and `@stream` directives ([RFC](https://github.com/graphql/graphql-spec/blob/master/rfcs/DeferStream.md)).

-## `transfer-encoding: chunked`
+### HTTP/1.1

-The HTTP response for an incrementally delivered response should contain the `transfer-encoding: chunked` response header.
+An incrementally delivered response should contain the `transfer-encoding: chunked` response header when using HTTP/1.1.
 Chunked transfer encoding allows the body of the response to be delivered as a series of chunks, allowing clients to read each chunk of the response as it is sent without waiting for the entire response.

+### HTTP/2+

+Because of improved data streaming mechanisms, HTTP/2+ prohibits the use of the `transfer-encoding` header.
+It is very likely that compliant servers will treat requests containing the header as malformed ([see section 8.2.2.
+Connection-Specific Header Fields in HTTP/2 spec](https://datatracker.ietf.org/doc/html/rfc9113#section-8.1)).

+Having said this, HTTP/2+ enabled servers must not set the `transfer-encoding` header during response.

 ## `content-type: multipart/mixed`